Understanding the UTR Powered by Oracle Algorithm

 Time Degradation – As prior matches get older, less weight is given.
 Since the algorithm is a representation of current form, it gives more credit to matches played within the last few months.

-Compete Well – Competing well in matches is the easiest way to improve your UTR.
-So you should always try to win as many games as possible even if you know you are going to lose the match.
+Play Well – Performing well in matches is the easiest way to improve your UTR.
+If the match is out of hand, don’t give up!
 It does not matter whether you play higher- or lower-rated opponents; you can improve your UTR either way by winning more games than expected.

 Play Often – The more matches you play, the quicker your UTR will reflect your current form.
-It is also best to play against opponents who are close to your rating regardless of whether they are above or below you.
+The algorithm is especially accurate for those who play often against a variety of opponents rated above and below you.

 Be Patient – Since your UTR is a rolling weighted average, the effect of new results is slightly lagged.
 Your UTR may not fully reflect a recent outcome right away, but it will over time.

-Why don't some of my matches count towards my UTR?
+Do some matches not count towards my UTR?

-Why does the algorithm exclude matches between opponents with a UTR difference of more than 2.50?
+Why does the algorithm exclude matches with a UTR difference of more than 2.00?

 What if I have played fewer than 30 matches within the last 12 months?